Introduction

 Months 49+

-I retired from professional employment in July 2019, but knew I would gain vocational satisfaction and enjoyment through a volunteering path.
+I retired from professional employment in July 2019, knowing that I would gain vocational satisfaction and enjoyment through a volunteering path.

 Contentment

-Transcription of rambling diary entries I made after returning to work; they’re loosely based on my feelings of contentment.
+Transcription of diary entries I made after returning to work, loosely based on my feelings of contentment.